jnozzi/cocoadev.com/SiteContent/General/UnsanityHaxie.markdown

-Unsanity's haxies are system additions that bring back certain functionality to [[MacOS]] X.
+Unsanity's haxies are system additions that bring back certain functionality to General/MacOS X.

-[[SlavaKarpenko]] is the lead programmer who develops all these gadgets.
+General/SlavaKarpenko is the lead programmer who develops all these gadgets.

 Haxies are at http://www.haxies.com/